J-1 Visa Quality Technician Jobs

 Does the 2-year home residency requirement affect Quality Technicians?

 It can.
 The requirement applies if your J-1 program is funded by your home country's government, if the U.S. government funds it, or if your home country lists your occupation as a skills shortage field on the Exchange Visitor Skills List.
 Quality and inspection occupations appear on that list for some countries.
-You won't be able to change status to H-1B or get a green card until you fulfill the two years abroad or obtain a waiver.
+You won't be able to change status to H-1B visa or get a green card until you fulfill the two years abroad or obtain a waiver.
 Confirm your country's status with the designated sponsor before you sign any training agreement.